 The Project: Time Off coalition, an initiative aimed at driving culture change around Americans using vacation time to the fullest, recently completed its latest survey analyzing paid time off (PTO) trends in the United States.
-The results – in 2015, approximately 55 percent of Americans didn’t utilize all their PTO, which means employees didn’t take advantage of 658 million vacation days.
+The results showed that in 2017, approximately 52 percent of Americans didn’t utilize all their PTO, which means employees didn’t take advantage of 705 million vacation days.

 It can be difficult to justify taking vacation time, regardless of your industry.
 But, as the study reveals, not taking the PTO you earned could be costing you money and job satisfaction.